rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 `My RSK Token` is now published on the RSK Testnet.

-Save the contract address of token, it will be used in the future:
+Save the contract address of token, it will be used shortly:

 ![token address](/assets/img/tutorials/create-a-token/image-29.png)

-In my example:
+In the tutorial example:

 ```javascript
 tokenAddress = "0x095156af46597754926874dA15DB40e10113fb4d"
 ```

-# Interact with the token at Truffle console
+# Interact with the token using Truffle console

-First of all, let us interact with our token using the Truffle console.
+We need to interact with the newly created token in Truffle console.

 ## Get your accounts

-In the Truffle console:
+In the Truffle console, enter:

 ```javascript
 const accounts = await web3.eth.getAccounts()
 ```

-To look at each account:
+To view each account:

 ```javascript
 accounts[0]